-Arizona Culinary Institute 10585 N. 114th St., Suite 401 Scottsdale, AZ 85259 b) If the student complaint cannot be resolved after exhausting the Institution's grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
+Arizona Culinary Institute 10585 N. 114th St..
+Suite 401 Scottsdale, AZ 85259 a) If the student complaint cannot be resolved after exhausting the Institution's grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
 The State Board address is:

-Any student who is terminated "for cause" may appeal the termination, in writing, within seven days (submitted to address listed above).
+Any student who is terminated "for cause" may appeal the termination, in writing, within seven (7) days (submitted to address listed above).
 Appeals are presented to the Academic Review Board whose decisions are final.

-Arizona State Board For Private Postsecondary Education 1400 W. Washington, Room 260 Phoenix, AZ 85007 (602) 542-5709 Website: www.azppse.gov
+Arizona State Board For Private Postsecondary Education 1740 W Adams Ste.
+3008 Phoenix, AZ 85007 (602) 542-5709

+> Website: www.azppse.gov